FouziH/weekend-redux-feedback-loop/README.md

 # Acknowledgement

-Thanks to Prime Digital Academy who equipped and helped me to make this application a reality.
+Thanks to Prime Digital Academy who equipped and helped us to make this application a reality.

 # Support
-If you have suggestions or questions, please email me at @HamzaFowzi1@gmail.com
+If you have suggestions or questions, contact Sulaiman Bada at sulaimanbada8048@gmail.com